 Remember to PIN THIS to save the recipe for later!

-How to Make Winter Radish Salad with Orange Vinaigrette
+How to Make this Beautiful Salad

 We’ll get to the deets on radishes in a sec, but let’s start with the vinaigrette first since you can make it days in advance and use it on other salads or as a marinade.
 Combining fall citrus with apple cider and olive oil is the base of this recipe and is enhanced with Dijon mustard, honey, s&p, and nutmeg for a winning seasonal flavor profile.
 All you need is a bowl and whisk, or mason jar, to whip or shake this vinaigrette to pouring perfection.

-Watermelon and Purple Radishes
+What’s Special about Watermelon and Purple Radishes?

 We’re used to seeing ruby-skinned, white flesh radishes year round in supermarkets, but watermelon radish season actually peaks in spring and late fall while purple radishes peak in the winter into early spring.
 Watermelon radishes are relatively mellow with just a slight peppery taste.
 Purple radishes, on the other hand, have the sharper, spicier flavor radishes are known for.

 Plus, these beautifully hued radishes are considered a superfood loaded with phytonutrients, which are responsible for their distinct color and contain high levels of antioxidants.
 Radishes are also low in carbs, making them very keto-friendly, and high in fiber, vitamins C and A, and potassium.
-Now if enjoying radishes raw isn’t quite your thing, roasting them is a delicious option as well.😉
+Now if enjoying radishes raw isn’t quite your thing, roasting them is a delicious option as well.

 Radishes are known for their distinct flavor, but when they marinate in this relatively sweet dressing for just ten minutes or so, the peppery taste mellows considerably.
 You can embellish the salad any number of ways and here are some thoughts on what to include.